Extreme Dreams: Torres Strait

 - Twin-share accommodation in tents throughout the expedition.
 We will spend the first and last night in hotel accommodation on Horn Island.
 Please bear in mind that this expedition is very much Robinson Crusoe style, so we’ll stay in tents on beaches for the majority of the trip.
-We are currently arranging hotel accommodation for the first and last nights and will update this page once we are confident the trip will go ahead.
+We will book hotel accommodation for the first and last nights and will update this page once we are confident the trip will go ahead.

-- All meals, snacks and soft drinks from the evening of the 25th October 2021 until the morning of the 3rd November.
+- All meals, snacks, and soft drinks from the evening of the first day until the morning of the final day.
 Due to the nature of the expedition, we eat rehydrated meals during the majority of the adventure but it is good quality and varied.
 Where possible we will supplement our meals with what we can harvest from the ocean along the way.

 - Transport between activities, including collection and drop-off at Horn Island Airport.

 - In-survey safety support vessel throughout the expedition.